Raj371/ITS-Math/README.md

   - Tutorial dialogues for scaﬀolding problem solving.

 TECH STACK :
-HTML, CSS, BOOTSTRAP, JS, FLASK
+HTML, CSS, BOOTSTRAP, JS, FLASK.

 Walkthrough of the Project :
 This is the home page of our application.